-Jon Gomm's latest album ‘The Faintest Idea’ is due for release on Kscope on 16th October
+Jon Gomm's latest album ‘The Faintest Idea’ is out now.

 JON GOMM RELEASES VIDEO FOR ‘DEEP SEA FISHES’

-Jon Gomm has released the video for 2nd single ‘Deep Sea Fishes’ taken from his forthcoming Kscope album The Faintest Idea.
+Jon Gomm has released the video for 2nd single ‘Deep Sea Fishes’ taken from The Faintest Idea.

 Once again teaming up with The Samsara Collective, the video was filmed in the stunning setting of Niamos Radical Arts Theatre, Manchester, to showcase the immersive and expressive emotional quality of Jon’s music.